aserowy/thebook/docs/concepts/write_concepts.md

+---
-# How to write concepts
+title: How to write concepts
+summary: A concept to write homogenised and reuseable concepts.
+authors:
+    - Alexander Serowy
+---

 ## Motivation